DaveParillo/intermediate-cpp/_sources/glossary.rst

       In a tree, any node that has at least one non-empty :term:`child` is an  internal node.

+   iterable
+      A :term:`container` in which each element
+      can be visited using an :term:`iterator`.

    iterator
-      In a :term:`container` such as a List, a separate class that indicates position within the container, with support for :term:`traversing <traversal>` through all
+      In a :term:`container` such as a :cref:`std::vector` or :cref:`std::set`, a separate class that
+      indicates position within the container, with support for :term:`traversing <traversal>` through all
       :term:`elements <element>` in the container.